 "Your customers are not buying your products.
 They are hiring them to get a job done."

-Satisfying customer needs better than competitors is the key to revenue and equity growth.
-Learn how to get cross-functional teams to agree on your customer's needs.
+Satisfying customer needs better than competitors is the key to product roadmap success.
+But most teams don't even agree on what a customer need even is.

 In this video, we will show you how to define your customer's needs using their Job-to-be-Done.
 And we will show you the techniques to identify all your customer's needs so that you have a full understanding of the problem you need to solve for your customers.